Thomas Worsley Staniforth: Life

-Thomas was born in Sheffield, England to Thomas Staniforth, a Grinder and Cordelia Worsley.
+Thomas was born in Sheffield, England, to Thomas Staniforth, a Grinder and Cordelia Worsley.
 His family lived in the Wicker area of the city.
 Prior to becoming interested in music, Thomas worked as an accounting clerk.
 By the time of the 1871 Census he had relocated to Brighton and is described as an organist.
-Thomas primarily worked at St Paul's Church, Brighton as organist and choirmaster and later moved onto a position as music master at Highgate School in London.
+Thomas primarily worked at St Paul's Church, Brighton as organist and choirmaster and later moved on to a position as music master at Highgate School in London.

-On 27 February 1872 his hymn O Thou Our Souls was chosen to be performed at St. Paul's Cathedral during a thanksgiving service for the recover of then Prince of Wales Edward VII.
+On 27 February 1872 his hymn O Thou Our Souls was chosen to be performed at St. Paul's Cathedral during a thanksgiving service for the recovery of the then Prince of Wales Edward VII.
 Other notable hymns composed by Staniforth include Jerusalem my happy home - composed to celebrate the laying of the foundation stone of St Peter's, London Docks - and St Paul.
 He was also a regular contributor to the Sheffield Telegraph for whom he wrote articles on church history and music.